SDGforskning/sdg-strings/SDG02_query_topic_WoS.md

 #### Phrase 2

-The general structure is *nutritional access/quality/status of specific groups*
+The elements of the phrase are: *nutritional access/quality OR nutrition + specific groups*

-Research about the nutritional status of the groups mentioned in the target is included here. `stability` is not used in combination with food/nutrition as there are results about nutritional stability in processed foods. `nutritio*` should cover terms such as "access to nutritional care". `baby` is not used as it only adds noise about "baby mustard".
+Research about the nutritional of the groups mentioned in the target is included here. `stability` is not used in combination with food/nutrition as there are results about nutritional stability in processed foods. `nutritio*` should cover terms such as "access to nutritional care". `baby` is not used as it only adds noise about "baby mustard".

 ``` Ceylon =
 TS=